timjb/blog/posts/2013-05-20-combinatory-categorial-grammar-for-greek.markdown

 ----
-title: Combinatory Categorical Grammar for Ancient Greek
+title: Combinatory Categorial Grammar for Ancient Greek
 ----

 This is the first in a series I intend to write in regard to the syntax